Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/display.rst

 .. _objects-display-object-color:

 Object Color
-   Allows to specify the color used when the *Object Color* in :doc:`Material Options </render/blender_render/materials/properties/options>` is enabled.
+   Allows to specify the object's color when using the Workbench renderer with *Display Type* set to Rendered.